jimorc/design_guidelines/design_guidelines/static_class_design.md

 **❌ Do not** instantiate a static class.

-A simple static class that contains only static accessor, method, and data members can be instantiated, although the instantiated object is zero bytes in size.
+A simple static class that contains only static accessors, methods, and data members can be instantiated, although the instantiated object is zero bytes in size.
 Instantiating a static class makes the code longer, makes it harder to follow what is being done, and lengthens the compile time slightly.

 There are a number of ways of declaring a static class to prevent it from being instantiated.